Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     ```
     **Note:** If you are receiving an error saying "Error: could not find a ready tiller pod", run the command  "helm init --force-upgrade" to forcefully initiate HELM and check the HELM version again.

  4. If the cluster is RBAC enabled, tiller Pod would not have enough permission in the default namespace.
 To fix this we need to create a ClusterRole, ClusterRoleBinding and a Service Account.
-With this we can give necessry permission to Tiller
+With this we can give necessary permission to Tiller

     ```
     kubectl create serviceaccount --namespace kube-system tiller